-Alejandro Junyao Zhang is a Chinese interdisciplinary artist who builds relationships between performance, 3D animation, experimental video, and electronic music.
+Alejandro Junyao Zhang is a Chinese interdisciplinary artist who builds relationships between performance, 3D animation, experimental video, and electronic music, currently living in Minneapolis.
 He is highly influenced by Shanghai’s underground electronic music culture and clubs and the queer communities that participate in these spaces, and the localization and decolonization of the westernized definition of queer in Chinese club scenes.
 Through post-club aesthetics, his works present the duality of visibility of the Chinese queer identity in the clubs and the simulation of physical and virtual spaces for the Chinese queer community.
-His works hone in on the meaning of public space for Chinese queer people and how dance parties can shelter their queer identities from the Confucianism tradition value that less supports non-mainstream ideologies and non-heterosexuality.